Skip to content

 Warning

 Amplitude Audio SDK is still in beta, so no official release is available yet.
-Please follow the Build the SDK from sources process instead, or grab a binary from the nightly builds.
+Please follow the Build the SDK from sources process instead, or grab a binary from the nightly builds to quickly get started.

 Nightly builds